ANITHALAKSHMI01/Royal-Finance-Application/README.md

     ### =================Royal Finance Application Features  =================
-    <span style="color:blue">**User Authentication  :**</span><br>
+    <span style="color:blue">**User Authentication and Bcrption:**</span><br>
-    Users should be able to create accounts and Login by using credentials like email and password.After that It will redirect respective users dashboard.
+    Users should be able to create accounts with the help of Bcrption and Login by using credentials like email and password.After that It will redirect respective users dashboard.
     <br>
     <span style="color:blue">**Online Loan Application Form :**</span><br>
     Borrower can apply loan through online application form by providing required information and they can view the applied status .<br>